Experience Wildflowers in Albany

 Stirling Range National Park

 With over 1500 species of plants with over 100 that are unique to the area, the Stirling Range National Park is a must-do for wildflower lovers.
-You don't have to venture too far off the track to find orchids and wildflowers, and orchids grow along the side of the road and along with fire breaks.
+You don't have to venture too far off the track to find orchids and wildflowers, as orchids grow along the side of the road and along with fire breaks.

 Guided Wildflower Orchid Walks are available from Mt Trio Bush Camp